jeffboody/libvkk/core/readme.md

 The vkk\_renderer\_updateUniformSetRefs() function may be used to update uniform set references.
-When a uniform set includes such a reference then they must be updated once and only once per frame.
+When a uniform set includes such a reference then they must be updated as follows.
+When the update mode is synchronous then the uniform set references must be updated once before first use and up to once per frame afterwards.
+When the update mode is asynchronous then the uniform set references must be updated once per frame.

 	typedef enum
 	{